Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 6. **End of Life Scans:** Automated scans for end of life of dependencies SHOULD be implemented.[^4]

 7. **Dependency Pinning:** For business critical applications or services, dependencies MUST be pinned using checksums or cryptographic signatures.
+"Latest" tags MUST not be used.

 ## 7. Security Approvals (Security Gates)